andysnell/salt-lite-framework/README.md

 - Overriding configuration values is done via environment variables, not by adding local configuration files.
 - Database migrations are handled by the [Doctrine Migrations](https://www.doctrine-project.org/projects/migrations.html) library, as opposed to Phinx.
-- PHPUnit 11 is used for testing, with ParaTest for parallel execution, this is a significant upgrade from the previous version.
+- PHPUnit 12 is used for testing, this is a significant upgrade from the previous version.
 Notably unit tests are defined with attributes and data providers must be defined as static functions.
 - When cast to a string, `\PhoneBurner\SaltLite\Domain\PhoneNumber\DomesticPhoneNumber` is formatted as an